ToxicCoder02/ML/README.md

 | 256×256     | ~18 GB          | ~35 minutes   | 0.1987     | Excellent texture clarity but required significantly more resources and time.                   |

 ---

-These additional tables provide insights into how batch size and resolution influence the results, helping users understand the trade-offs between resource usage and output quality.
-Let me know if you'd like further refinements!

 ### **Training Efficiency**